This 8-day hike on and around the Dachstein will lead you through:

-Rugged, rocky landscapes, green alpine pastures, bizarre, jagged crags, towers and mighty cliff faces, glacial ice, limestone peaks, isolated high plateaus, virgin forests and scenic mountaintops, mysterious karst springs and reflecting tarns – these images characterize our eight-day hike on and around the Dachstein.
-The fascination of the Dachstein becomes tangible.
-We tackle our circumnavigation of the Dachstein in a counter-clockwise direction, since the natural landmarks and the elevation changes blend more harmoniously into the route.
-Beginning in the north-west on the shore of the Gosausee, we continue at the foot of the Gosaukamm and along the south face of the Dachstein to Ramsau.
-From there we hike one tier higher, east across the glacier to the Guttenberghaus and continuing on to the Stoderzinken.
-Now through the Notgasse and Viehbergalm, we make our way north across a secluded high plateau in the footsteps of pilgrims and come to the Salzkammergut region.
-On flat paths, always following the course of the Traun, we hike through the Salzkammergut, past Bad Aussee, Obertraun, Hallstatt and Bad Goisern.
-And finally, we cross the Kalmgebirge mountains, home to the Goiserer Hütte, on our path to Gosau.
+Beginning in the north-west, on the shore of the Gosausee, we continue along Dachstein’s south face to Ramsau.
+From there, we hike east across the glacier to the Guttenberghaus and continue to the Stoderzinken.
+Through the Notgasse and Viebergalm, we make our way north across a secluded high plateau – following the footsteps of pilgrims until we reach the Salzkammergut region.
+On flat paths, we hike through the Salzkammergut, past Bad Aussee, Obertraun, Hallstatt and Bad Goisern – always following the course of Traun.
+Finally, we cross the Kalmgebirge (mountain range) to the Goiserer Hütte and onto a path back to Gosau.

 This tour includes different altitude zones, so there are different requirements for the different stages.
 On this stage it is possible to hike in the valley as well as on glaciers and alpine climbs up to 2600m.
 Due to the sometimes high altitudes, weather conditions can change quickly, so equipment for all conditions should be considered (rain protection, mountain shoes, poles, warm clothing, etc.).